-- One representative from each academic department that offers distance education courses (voting members).
-Department representatives will be selected by the Chair of the Department and must have taught distance education courses for at least two semesters during the last two years preceding their appointment. - One representative from the McCurtain County campus (voting member) selected by the Director of the McCurtain County Campus. - One IETV representative (voting member) selected by the Director of Telecommunications and IETV. - One representative from the Center for Instructional Development and Technology (CIDT) will be a non-voting member selected by the Dean of Graduate Studies. - One representative from the library will be a non-voting member selected by the Director of the Library.
-One representative from the graduate faculty (voting member) will be selected by the Graduate Council. - One student representative (non-voting member) will be appointed by the Distance Education Council.
-The student must have completed at least one distance education course and hold junior/senior standing.
+- 1. The Director of CIDT, who will serve as a co-chairperson. - 2.
+One representative from each academic department that offers distance education courses (voting members).
+Department representatives will be selected by the Chair of the Department and must have taught distance education courses for at least two semesters during the last two years preceding their appointment. - 3.
+One representative (voting member) from a remote site (McCurtain County, Ardmore, or McAlester) selected by the Director of the Center for Instructional Development and Technology. - 4.
+One SIDE representative (voting member) selected by the Director of CIDT. - 5.
+One representative from the Center for Instructional Development and Technology (CIDT) will be a non-voting member selected by the Director of CIDT. - 6.
+One representative from the library will be a voting member selected by the Director of the Library. - 7.
+One representative from the graduate faculty (voting member) will be selected by the Graduate Council.

-• The Dean of Graduate Studies and the Executive Director/CIO, who will both serve as non-voting ex officio members.
+- 8. One student representative (non-voting member) will be appointed by the Vice President for Student Affairs.
+The student must have completed at least one distance education course and hold junior/senior standing. - 9.
+An administrator from Academic Affairs appointed by the Vice President for Academic Affairs and the Executive Director/CIO, who will both serve as non-voting ex officio members.